Louis Bonaparte (1864–1932): Life

 He was educated with his older brother Victor, Prince Napoléon, then lived a quiet life in Paris at the home of his aunt Mathilde Bonaparte.
 His father directed him to a military career.
 As a relative of Napoleon Bonaparte, he was not allowed to join the French Army, so he became a lieutenant in the Royal Italian Army in Verona, with the approval of his uncle, King Umberto I of Italy.
 Because of anti-French sentiment in the Italian Army, he left Italy in 1890 and enlisted in the Imperial Russian Army.
 In 1895 he was promoted to colonel.
 In 1902 he was stationed in the Caucasus.
 When riots broke out in 1905 between Armenians and Azeris in Yerevan, he was named governor of the province of Yerevan and ordered to restore order.

 In his will, Napoléon-Jérôme designated Louis as his heir, bypassing his first son Victor, who he deemed "a traitor and a rebel".
-Despite this, Louis publicly recognized his brother as head of the house of Bonaparte following their fathers death.
+Despite this, Louis publicly recognized his brother as head of the house of Bonaparte following their father's death.

 In 1910, he retired from the Russian Army as a lieutenant-general and moved to the family estate in Prangins, Switzerland.
 After Italy entered the First World War, at the request of Tsar Nicholas II of Russia, he became liaison officer for the Russian Army with the Third Italian Army, led by his cousin Prince Emanuele Filiberto, Duke of Aosta.

 In 1917, he returned to Prangins, though his later travels included trips to Japan and the United States.

 He died in 1932 from a stroke in Prangins, Switzerland.
 He never married and had no children.